LukasMarx/ai-food-blog/src/content/posts/Sweet Potato Cake.md

 recipeYield: "4"
 calories: 632
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 350°F (175°C).
 Grease and flour two 9-inch (23cm) cake pans.", "In a large mixing bowl, cream sugar and oil.
 Beat in eggs one at a time.", "In a separate bowl, whisk flour, baking powder, cinnamon, baking soda, and salt.", "Gradually add the dry ingredients to the creamed mixture.
 Stir in sweet potatoes, milk and vanilla extract.", "Pour the batter evenly into the prepared pans.
-Bake for 30-35 minutes or until a toothpick inserted in the center comes out clean.", "Cool for 10 minutes in the pans before removing to wire racks to cool completely.", "Frost the cake with your favorite frosting and sprinkle with chopped pecans."
+Bake for 30-35 minutes or until a toothpick inserted in the center comes out clean.", "Cool for 10 minutes in the pans before removing to wire racks to cool completely.", "Frost the cake with your favorite frosting and sprinkle with chopped pecans.", ]
-]
 ---

 Sweet potato cake is a delicious and moist cake that is perfect for dessert or special occasions.
 The sweet potato adds a unique flavor and texture to the cake that is sure to please everyone.
 This cake is easy to make and will impress your guests with its beautiful appearance and delectable taste.